ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Increase min agl for flow from 5 to 30 cm to prevent drift on ground.
-message: Increase min agl for flow from 5 to 30 cm to prevent drift on ground.
 ### Antipattern Category

 ### Keyword